MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex4_PIM_Teammate_Approval.md

 ---
 lab:
   title: Learning Path 4 - Lab 4 - Exercise 4 - PIM Teammate Approval Request
-  description: In this exercise, Holly will enable the PIM-Intune-Administrators group to be eligible for the Intune admin role.
-However, not only will Holly make the group eligible for the role, but she will also make its members approvers of the role requests.
-Holly will then configure the role so that PIM notifies her of all approvals for this role.
+  description: In this exercise, you will create a security group for the Intune Administrator role, enable the group to be eligible for the role through PIM, and configure group members as approvers for role activation requests.
+Alex Wilber and Joni Sherman will approve each other's requests to activate the Intune Administrator role.
-  duration: 30 minutes
+  duration: 40 minutes
-  level: 200
+  level: 300
   islab: true
+  primarytopics:
+    - Microsoft Entra ID
+    - Microsoft Intune
 ---

 # Learning Path 4 - Lab 4 - Exercise 4 - PIM Teammate Approval Request